thisjt/nwjs-sveltekit-template/README.md

-# nwjs-sveltekit-template
+# NWJS SvelteKit Template

-Template for building desktop applications using SvelteKit and NWJS, includes an API SvelteKit Endpoint using pkg.
+Template for building desktop applications using SvelteKit and NWJS, includes an API SvelteKit Endpoint using @yao-pkg/pkg.